xlamb1412/aws-mfa/README.md

 Credentials File Setup
 ----------------------

+By default long term credentials are stored in system keychain (using [keyring library](https://pypi.org/project/keyring/)), only short term credentials are stored in `~/.aws/credentials`.
+It is possible to not use system keychain to store and retrieve long term credentials by running __aws-mfa__ with the `--no-keychain` command line flag.
+When using the `--no-keychain` flag, long term credentials are stored in and retrieved from `~/.aws/credentials` _(NOT RECOMMENDED)_.

-In a typical AWS credentials file (located at `~/.aws/credentials`), credentials are stored in sections, denoted by a pair of brackets: `[]`.
+In a typical AWS credentials file credentials are stored in sections, denoted by a pair of brackets: `[]`.
 The `[default]` section stores your default credentials.
 You can store multiple sets of credentials using different profile names.
 If no profile is specified, the `[default]` section is always used.

-By default long term credential sections are identified by the convention `[<profile_name>-long-term]` and short term credentials are identified by the typical convention: `[<profile_name>]`.
+Long term credential sections are identified by the convention `[<profile_name>-long-term]` and short term credentials are identified by the typical convention: `[<profile_name>]`.
 The following illustrates how you would configure you credentials file using **aws-mfa** with your default credentials:

 ```ini
 [default-long-term]